craftercms/docs/source/developers/projects/qa/execution-with-maven.rst

 * Maven automatically downloads the necessary files from the repository while building the project.

-.. note:: Yo need Eclipse with Maven Installed
+.. note:: You need Eclipse with Maven installed

 1. We need add to the testng.xml our list of the test cases to execute.